PhD Doctor of Philosophy in Management

 WHAT IS THE STRUCTURE OF THE PHD?

 The PhD programme is a fast track program that takes place entirely ONLINE.
-Students can complete the program within 2 academic years, giving them a Swiss quality doctorate degree.
+Students can complete the program within 2 academic years, giving them a quality doctorate degree.
 The programme has 240 ECTS (European Transfer Credit System).

 Our PhD students are guided throughout the entire programme, from commencement through the defense of the final research project (PhD viva).